I mean, we're not used to running the grill when it's 95 degrees.

 Let me make one more point about this.

-The point I was making is is that every measure we have that we use to see how we're doing, the stock market, the growth rate, whatever, is based on the private sector.
+The point I was making is that every measure we have that we use to see how we're doing, the stock market, the growth rate, whatever, is based on the private sector.

 But our country is run by people who don't believe in the private sector.

-It's not it'd be like a McDonald's being run by a vegetarian.
+It'd be like a McDonald's being run by a vegetarian.

 It wouldn't work.

-Yes, you were gonna say.
+Yes, you were going to say it.

-It's a really good point, and that's the problem with Obamacare.
+And that's the problem with Obamacare.

 Well, you can argue forever, does this mean government would be running health care?